StanfordGeospatialCenter/SGC_Boilerplate/ReadMe.md

 * Installing ArcGIS Desktop Using Our Installation Batch Files
 * Accessing SimplyAnalytics for analysis and download of U.S. Census and other data.
 * Accessing the Stanford Geospatial Center's Self-Paced GIS Tutorials
-* Using earthworks.stanford.edu WMS and WFS Data Services in your own webmap applications
+* Using earthworks.stanford.edu WMS and WFS Data Services in your own web applications